PR blunders can happen, but there are ways to help prevent them from becoming PR crises.

 A bad PR blunder can cost a firm millions.
 With the advent of social media, the near-professional quality of cell phone cameras and the virtual ubiquity of personal devices, employees behaving badly can be readily captured and disseminated to the masses — i.e., go viral, in two to three hours.
-Therefore, working to prevent such instances is key.
+Working to prevent such instances is key.
 However, ensuring proper employee training is provided, having applicable procedures and policies in place and conducting crisis simulations can help your finance leaders prepare for these unexpected events when they do occur.

 How can finance leaders work with HR to ensure proper employee training is done to prepare for PR blunders?
 What documents, procedures and policies should the organization have in place?
 How do crisis simulations help prepare for unexpected events?